Berside/Pet-Lesson-schedule/README.md

-# SteamPetProject
+# Schedule
-Frontend development for a website with improved steam game search
+Frontend development for a website